Balboa Park Golf Course

 Balboa Park is the oldest golf course in San Diego.
 PGA Tour all-time wins leader Sam Snead still holds the course record to indicate just how deep history runs at Balboa.
 Tiger Woods and Ernie Els won the Junior World tournament at Balboa, and Phil Mickelson has been playing the course for decades.

 Balboa is one of three municipal courses in San Diego and has been unprofitable for many years.
-It has a lot of untapped potentials and has been propped up from the surplus that Torrey Pines brings in.
+It has a lot of untapped potential and has been propped up by the surplus that Torrey Pines brings in.
 The course is located just minutes from Downtown and the San Diego Zoo.

 The 2021 U.S. Open brought in $3.5 million from the USGA alone.
 Seven times the amount it received for the 2008 U.S. Open, Torrey Pines will continue to benefit from its exposure.
 There is hope that some of that money will make its way towards the Balboa golf course so it can live up to the beloved reputation of the park that it neighbors.